tuchandra/sitev2/content/self/reading_list.md

 ## ICML papers
 From the [participatory design workshop](https://participatoryml.github.io/#):
- * Designing Recommender Systems with Reachability in Mind
- * Deconstructing the Filter Bubble: User Decision-Making and Recommender Systems
  * Fairness, Equality, and Power in Algorithmic Decision-Making
- * Participation is Not a Design Fix for Machine Learning (Position paper)
  * Measuring Non-Expert Comprehension of Machine Learning Fairness Metrics (Encore: ICML 2020)
  * The Hidden Assumptions Behind Counterfactual Explanations and Principal Reasons (Encore: FAccT 2020)
  * Metric-Free Individual Fairness in Online Learning
- * What are you optimizing for?
-Aligning Recommender Systems with Human Values (Position paper)

 ## Blog posts, websites, etc.